 - Travel size bluetooth speaker and charger

-- Flash drive and/or external hard drive – to download your wonderful photos each night
+- External hard drive (I have this one) or flash drive to download your wonderful photos each night

 - Lightweight binoculars – especially if you don’t have a telephoto camera lens

-- IMPORTANT: Download all your podcasts, music, movies and TV shows before you leave home.
-Don’t waste your expensive onboard internet minutes trying to download anything…it’s nearly impossible.
+ALWAYS download all your podcasts, music, movies and TV shows before you leave home.

 - You may be able to hand-carry one or two bottles of wine onboard your ship.